hurtigruten/enzo/README.md

 # Testing

-All tests follow the name convention of filename__test_.ts.
+All tests follow the name convention of filename_test.ts.
 To execute all tests, execute:

 `deno test -A`